 Mineral scale can block water distribution and drains, while long cooling seasons keep lines, pads, and float valves working for months at a time.

-hard-water buildup can make lines, pads, and drains more likely to clog.
-Mention mineral scale, overflow, or repeated leaks when you call.
+In Phoenix, hard-water buildup can make lines, pads, and drains more likely to clog.
+Watch for mineral scale, overflow, or a leak that returns every time the cooler runs.

-hard-water buildup can make lines, pads, and drains more likely to clog.
-Mention mineral scale, overflow, or repeated leaks when you call.
+In Las Vegas, hard-water buildup can make lines, pads, and drains more likely to clog.
+Watch for mineral scale, overflow, or a leak that returns every time the cooler runs.

-seasonal checks can still catch loose lines, drain issues, and worn pads.
-Mention mineral scale, overflow, or repeated leaks when you call.
+In Albuquerque, seasonal checks can still catch loose lines, drain issues, and worn pads.
+Watch for mineral scale, overflow, or a leak that returns every time the cooler runs.

 Common causes include a stuck float valve, high water level, cracked water line, clogged drain, rusted pan, loose fitting, mineral scale, or pads that are not seated correctly.